Phone: 817-697-4038 Fax: 877-409-3962

 • Leave the elbow bent for prolonged periods of time, such as while talking on the phone or sleeping with the arm left bent under the pillow

 In some cases, Ulnar Neuropathy can result from an abnormal growth of bone in the elbow or from repeated intense physical activity such as sports that rely on throwing.
-Baseball pitchers, for example, have an increased risk of ulnar neuropathy due to the twisting motion required to throw certain pitches.
+For example, baseball pitchers, have an increased risk of ulnar neuropathy due to the twisting motion required to throw certain pitches.

 Early symptoms of ulnar neuropathy include: